Keukenhof – The world’s second largest flower garden

 Much depends on the weather.
 If sunny and warm spring-like weather starts early enough in March — as if often does — flowers are in bloom earlier than when it has been colder.

-In 2018 March was quite chilly, and some people who visited the garden early on were somewhat disappointed with the outdoor displays.
+Though the garden opens in March some people who visit that early in the season are somewhat disappointed with the outdoor displays.

-Opening times are from 8:00 through 19:30 (8 am through 7:30 pm).
+Opening times are from 8:00 through 19:30 (8 AM through 7:30 PM).
+Note that the ticket office closes at 18:00 (6:00 PM).
 It is not as busy early in the morning as during the rest of the day, but generally the afternoon temperature will be higher and more pleasant.

 Check the weather before you go, as you may have to dress in layers.
 There can be quite a spread in temperatures during the course of your visit.

 That said, it is less busy before 10:30 and after 4 pm.
-It is also less busy on Monday, Tuesday and Wednesday than on the other days of the week.
+It is also not as busy on Monday, Tuesday and Wednesday than on the other days of the week.